Camp Lejeune Birth Defects

 Camp Lejeune Chemicals and Their Effects on Unborn Babies

-According to the ATSDR, higher rates of birth defects are linked with in-utero exposure to perchloroethylene (PCE), trichloroethylene (TCE), and benzene.
+According to ATSDR, higher rates of birth defects are linked with in utero exposure to perchloroethylene (PCE), trichloroethylene (TCE), and benzene.

 The ATSDR study suggests that different problems are linked to which chemical(s) the mother was exposed to and at what point during the pregnancy the exposure occurred.